petl-developers/petl/docs/intro.rst

 Dependencies and extensions
 ---------------------------

-This package is written in pure Python and has no dependencies other than the Python core modules.
-However, there are many third party packages which could usefuly be used with :mod:`petl`, e.g., providing access to data from Excel or other file types.
-Some extensions with these additional dependencies are provided by the `petlx
+This package is written in pure Python and has no installation requirements other than the Python core modules.

+Some of the functions in this package require installation of third party packages.
+This is indicated in the relevant parts of the documentation.

+Some extensions to :mod:`petl` are provided by the `petlx
 <http://petlx.readthedocs.org>`_ package, a companion package to
 :mod:`petl`.